seanj06/Burgers-R-Us-P5/DEPLOYMENT.md

 - Navigate back to the aws dashboard and search for IAM.
 - From user groups select "create new group"
 - Select a name for your group.
-It is best practise t name your group similiarly to your project.
+It is best practice to name your group similiarly to your project.
 - From the user groups section click on your newly created group and navigate to the permissions tab.
 - Open the add permissions dropdown and click attach policies
 - Select the policy, then click add Permissions at the bottom when finished.